-Set display preferences in the CLI in ONTAP
+Set display preferences for the ONTAP CLI

-command.
+You can set display preferences for a CLI session by using the set command and rows command.
 The preferences you set apply only to the session you are in.
 They are not persistent across sessions.

 You can set the following CLI display preferences: